giis-uniovi/tdrules/README.md

 See the general contribution policies and guidelines for *giis-uniovi* at [CONTRIBUTING.md](https://github.com/giis-uniovi/.github/blob/main/profile/CONTRIBUTING.md).

-Modules currently available in this repo are:
+Modules/folders currently available in this repo are:

 - `tdrules-bom`: The bill of materials of all TdRules components.
 - `tdrules-client`: Client API to generate FPC Rules and SQL Mutants.